 (1) independent Additor

 Name Ernst & Young ShinNihon LLC

 Designated Partners with Limited Liability

 Ryuji Takagi, C.P.A.

-Hiroshi Nishida, C.P.A.
+Toru Nakagiri, C.P.A.

 Shinichi Hayashi, C.P.A.

 Mitsuhiro Nagao, C.P.A.

-Compensation, etc. for JPY 49 million
+Compensation and JPY 49 million

+other remuneration for

 the fiscal year ended

-March 31, 2020
+March 31, 2021

 Other 1.
-The Audit Committee reviewed, based on the

-performance of duties by the Independent Auditor in

-previous years pursuant to the auditing plan, whether (i) the items and structure of the auditing plan for the fiscal year ended March 31, 2020 were such that they appropriately corresponded to the risk assessments, and (ii) the estimate of the compensation for the audit had been prepared based on the auditing hours required to ensure effective, efficient and proper auditing quality.
+The Audit Committee reviewed, based on the performance of duties by the Independent Auditor in previous years pursuant to the auditing plan, whether (i) the items and structure of the auditing plan for the fiscal year ended March 31, 2021 were such that they appropriately corresponded to the risk assessments, and (ii) the estimate of the compensation for the audit had been prepared based on the auditing hours required to ensure effective, efficient and proper auditing quality.
 As a result thereof, the Audit Committee determined that the amount of compensation for the audit was reasonable, and the Audit Committee gave the consent set forth in Article 399, Paragraph 1 of the Companies Act.

-(Notes) 2.
-Mizuho Financial Group paid consideration to the Independent Auditor for the advisory services and other services related to the U.S. GAAP, which are not included among the services set forth in Article 2, Paragraph 1 of the Certified Public Accountant Act (non-audit services).
+(Natas) 2.
+Mizuho Financial Group paid consideration to the Independent Auditor for the advisory and guidance services and other services related to the translation of the quarterly consolidated financial statements, which are not included among the services set forth in Article 2, Paragraph 1 of the Certified Public Accountant Act (non-audit services).